 1. The Preparation

-- Your feet should be shoulder width apart and perpendicular to the target.
+- Start with your feet shoulder width apart and perpendicular to the target.

 - Bend your knees to achieve a good athletic stance so you can easily transfer your weight.